cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

           analysis of Playfair, N-gram, RSA), and major documentation improvements and enhancements (online help, script).
 1.3.05    Some minor bug fixes.
-1.4.00-Beta10  Dec.
+1.4.00 Beta10  Dec.
 2005  First public beta of version 1.4.00.
-1.4.00-Beta12  Mar.
+1.4.00 Beta12  Mar.
 2006  Second public beta of version 1.4.00.
+1.4.00 Beta14  July 2006  Third public beta of version 1.4.00.
 1.4.00    Many new functions compared to 1.3.05.

 8. Feedback on errors (bugs)
    -------------------------
-If you have any problems or find any errors, please send a description of the problem by e-mail to
+If you have any problems or find any errors, please do not hesitate to send a description of the problem by e-mail to one of the persons or to the mailing list (see chapter 9 below).
-- joerg-cornelius.schneider@db.com   or
-- esslinger@fb5.uni-siegen.de        or
-- the mailing list: cryptool-list@sec.informatik.tu-darmstadt.de

 We would be very grateful for suggestions of any kind regarding CrypTool and we'll be helpful whenever our time allows.